longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Transform to Hills/Swamp/Ocean
     Tell an :unit:`Engineer` to conduct a major terraforming operation on the tile.
-Mountains can be cut down to hills, forests and grassland can be converted to swamp and then the swamp can be converted to ocean.
+Mountains can be cut down to hills, forests, and grassland can be converted to swamp and then the swamp can be converted to ocean.
     In some circumstances, an ocean tile can be converted to swamp and then the swamp can be converted to grassland.
 In most rulesets, only the :unit:`Engineer` unit can do these major operations.